Fat White Family: 2019-2023: Serfs Up! and Ten Thousand Apologies

-Ten Thousand Apologies: Fat White Family and the Miracle of Failure, is a recent biography of Fat White Family co-written by Lias Saoudi and Adelle Stripe.
-Writing in the Observer, Miranda Sawyer described it as 'the story of a band that’s always on the brink: of stardom, of madness, of brilliance, of disgrace.'
-It is nominated for the 2023 Penderyn Music Book Prize.
+In 2022, the band's tumultuous history was chronicled in a biography titled Ten Thousand Apologies: Fat White Family and the Miracle of Failure, co-written by Lias Saoudi and author Adelle Stripe.
+The book offered an unflinching account of the band's chaotic rise, substance abuse, internal conflicts, and moments of creative brilliance.
+Miranda Sawyer, writing for The Observer, described it as “the story of a band that’s always on the brink: of stardom, of madness, of brilliance, of disgrace.”
+The book was shortlisted for the 2023 Penderyn Music Book Prize, recognising it as a standout work in the realm of music writing.